alizard0/alizard0/README.md

 #### Hey folks 👋, I'm André
 > I craft software and love conversations about maintaining and running code on production.

-- 🔭 I’m currently working at **Red Hat** as an Architect.
+- I’m currently working at Red Hat as an Architect.
-- ⚡ Fun fact **I am a blood elf, holy paladin with high rio.**
+- As a modern software engineer, I enjoy climbing.
-- As a modern software engineer, I also enjoy climbing.
+- Fun fact I was a blood elf, holy paladin with high rio.
+But now I am a Master Sorcerer.